luizpvas/functuts/priv/tutorials/en/01-how-to-setup-elm-in-a-phoenix-project.md

 # How to setup Elm in a Phoenix Project

-In this guide, we're gonna configure webpack to compile Elm (and TailwindCSS in the latter half) in a brand new Phoenix project.
+In this guide we're gonna configure webpack to compile Elm and TailwindCSS in a brand new Phoenix project.
 Phoenix switched to Webpack in version 1.4 making this task much easier.

 Let's create an empty project: